BabylonJS/Babylon.js/materialsLibrary/readme.md

 ## Adding a new material to the library

-To add a new material, you have to create your own folder in *materials* folder.
+To add a new material, you have to create your own folder in *materials* folder in src.
 Then you need to add a .ts file an two .fx files:
 * The .ts is the TypeScript code of your material
 * .fx files: GLSL code for vertex and fragment shaders